7vv/ip-finder/README.md

 # Ip-locale v1.0.3
 Locate the country with ip without using the network.

+This package Find matches in a total of 180,000 IP bands

 The heaviest task took 0.01 ~ 0.05 seconds

-This package contains country ip data. size 22MB
+contains country ip data. size 22MB

 Consequently you want smaller capacity, you should use ip finder which uses network